maxmheinze/macrometrics/exam_sample_questions.md

 #### Give an intutition for why and how you should use weakly informative priors (i.e. shrinkage priors).

+Shrinkage priors are often used to counteract the danger of overfitting.
+In a Bayesian setting, shrinkage priors are used to pull small effects towards zero and thus exclude them from the model, while large effects continue to remain in a model.
+Especially, when there are more variables than observations, shrinkage priors are necessary to keep the model consistent.
+To implement this, shrinkage priors are often distributions that have a lot of mass around zero and fat tails.
+Some examples are the Lasso, Horseshoe, ridge or the Triple-Gamma prior. \Lucas

 ##### What is an improper prior — what issues may arise if the posterior is also improper?

 An improper prior refers to a prior distribution that does not integrate to a finite value (Not a valid pobability distribuion).
 Improper priors are often used in Bayesian analysis for convenience or mathematical simplicity.
 However, using an improper prior can lead to issues when the posterior distribution is also improper.